What is Making Tax Digital?

 It means taxpayers must keep digital records and submit quarterly tax returns using MTD compatible software.

-The next phase of MTD is income tax self assessment and HMRC are now writing to taxpayers to inform them if they are affected.
 The mandatory deadline for landlords, sole traders and the self-employed with an annual income of £50,000 is April 2026.
-This means that:

 - from April 2026 you will be no longer be able to use HMRC’s website to file your returns.